A History by Judy Middleton. (1990 revised 2012)

 But one point needs to be commented upon - the way St Nicolas had several long- standing members of staff who taught the children of former pupils.
 If you add together the years of service given by Mrs June Stone, Mr Derek Oliver, Mr George Slack and Miss Valerie Brown, you reach the startling figure of 116 with Mrs Stone as the front-runner.

 The role of school managers has changed.
 In the early days there were four men who had to be substantial landowners in the area.
 This was later broadened to include a representative from East Sussex County Council and a representative from the Urban District Council.
 By 1990 there were twelve school governors and they include people with church connections as well as teachers and that new breed much encouraged by the Government – parent governors.
-Some things do not change and the chairman of the school governors is still the incumbent, namely the Revd Richard Rushforth, who has been vicar of St Nicolas Church since 1981.
+Some things do not change and the chairman of the school governors is still the incumbent, namely the Revd Richard Rushforth, who has been vicar of St Nicolas Church since 1981 (retired in September 2012).

 TEACHERS OF THE PAROCHIAL SCHOOL

 1846 Mrs Mary Wingenroth, died 1858